Our experts are here to help

-You’re rushing out the door for work when you flick on the light switch in the hallway, but nothing happens.
-Plunged into darkness, you realise the building’s power is out, affecting not just your unit but the entire floor.
-In a strata environment, electrical emergencies can be disruptive and concerning.
-Knowing how to react quickly and safely is crucial.
+Imagine you’re rushing out the door for work and flick the hallway light switch, but nothing happens.
+Suddenly, you’re in darkness, and realise the power is out not just in your unit, but across the entire floor.
+In a strata setting, electrical hiccups can be quite unsettling and throw your day off balance.
+It’s crucial to know how to handle such situations swiftly and safely.

 What is Considered as a Strata Electrical Emergency